Cisco-Talos/snort-faq/Rules/Why-are-rules-commented-out.md

-There are four states that we place rules in when we create them, three of the states are assigned to policies.
+There are five states that we place rules in when we create them, four of the states are assigned to policies.
 - Connectivity over Security (Connectivity)
 	- Either in "alert" or "drop"
 - Balanced (Balanced)